Allaman/knowledge.rootknecht.net/pages/01.home/ergodox-ez/.revs/20190222-174636/item.md

 ![](06-board.jpg?link&cropResize=300,300)

-A closer look at the Cherry MX brown (RGB) switches.
+A closer look at the Cherry MX brown (RGB) switches

 ![](07-switches.jpg?link&cropResize=300,300)

-The Tai-Hao keycaps (doubleshoot, see-thorugh).
+The Tai-Hao keycaps (doubleshoot, see-thorugh)

 ![](08-switches.jpg?link&cropResize=300,300)

-The keyboard connected and the wrist wings.
+The keyboard connected and the wrist wings

 ![](09-full.jpg?link&cropResize=300,300)

-A closer look at a wrist wing.
+A closer look at a wrist wing

 ![](10-wing.jpg?link&cropResize=300,300)

-The backlit in action.
+The backlit in action

 ![](11-glow.jpg?link&cropResize=300,300)